 That approach would allow the Farm Bill to continue to be revised in five-year increments to address changes in agricultural markets.
 “For example, dairy farmers were not well served in the 2014 Farm Bill, and we need to make changes to the margin pricing program that supports them,” said Maloney.
 “They want us to pay attention in intervals if something’s not working.”

 With Democrats about to retake the House, the 2019 Farm Bill has been moving closer to completion in the current “lame duck” session, although SNAP benefits remain a sticking point.
 Even if Congress can’t iron out the particulars over the next few weeks, it could re-authorize the 2014 bill for another year.
 That’s not without precedent: The 2014 bill began as the 2013 Farm Bill.
 Considering how well the 2014 bill worked out for the Hudson Valley, Maloney admitted a delay might not be the worst thing in the world.

 “But it’s not a substitute for doing our jobs,” he said.
 “And it’s not a substitute for having a good bill when that process is finally complete.”The Current is a nonprofit supported by its readers and provided free to the community.
-Please consider a tax-deductible contribution.
+Please consider a tax-deductible contribution of $5 per month.